nens/threedi-docs/source/h_onedee_flow.rst

 Vegetation in the 1D domain
 ---------------------------

 In addition to friction, natural or planted vegetation plays a significant role in the hydrualic resistance of the flow.
-The overall head loss along a channel can majorly increase with the presence of scarce or dense vegetation stem covers.
-3Di implements this vegetation-induced roughness considering uniform vegetation properties in terms of stem density, height, and diameter.
+The overall head loss along a channel can strongly increase with the presence of vegetation.
+The way 3Di calculates the effect of vegetation on the flow in the 1D domain is very similar to :ref:`flow_with_vegetation`.

-Following the same approach implemented in 2D domain, the analytical formulations proposed by :cite:t:`Baptist2007` is used in 1D domain.
-In this method, the effect of vegetation is modelled as the equivalent shear stress due to vegetation.
+The effect of vegetation is modelled as the equivalent shear stress due to vegetation (:cite:t:`Baptist2007`,).
 The total shear stress is then the superposition of the surface and vegetation-induced shear stresses, which eventually alters the uniform flow velocity.
-This method uses vegetation characteristics, namely stem diameter, density, height, and drag coefficient, to quantify the vegetation-induced shear stress as:
+This method uses vegetation characteristics, namely stem diameter, density, height, and drag coefficient, to quantify the vegetation-induced shear stress :math:`\tau_v` as:

 .. math::